 Housing affordability also deteriorated in Melbourne, rising to a Median Multiple of 9.7 from 8.7 in 2014.
-Melbourne was tied for the fourth least affordable major market housing in 2015 overall, was the second least affordable in Australia.
-Perth had the third least affordable middle-income housing in Australia, at a Median Multiple of 6.6.
-The Adelaide Median Multiple was 6.4 and Brisbane was at 6.1.
+Melbourne was tied (with Auckland and San Jose) for the fourth least affordable major market housing in 2015 overall, was the second least affordable in Australia.
+Perth had the third least affordable housing in Australia, at a Median Multiple of 6.6.
+The Adelaide Median Multiple was 6.4 and Brisbane was 6.1.